 - An example of the drama type: in the ninth book of the How to Train Your Dragon series, a seemingly-small mark on Hiccup's forehead called the Slavemark which he gets in the seventh book.
 It remains dormant in the eighth, but in the ninth, after he wins his swordfighting tournament against his father, wins the crown of King of the Wilderwest and delivers a speech on how the dragons need to be freed so they won't attack the humans, his enemy Snotface Snotlout throws a rock at Hiccup's helmet, showing the Slavemark to everyone, forcing him to join the other slaves and throwing the Barbaric Archipelago into turmoil.

-- In the Star Trek: Deep Space Nine Relaunch: At the conclusion to The Left Hand of Destiny, Chancellor Martok promises to repay a debt to his comrade/valet Pharh by sending a Sporak ground vehicle to Pharh's family on Ferenginar.
+- Star Trek: Deep Space Nine Relaunch: At the conclusion to The Left Hand of Destiny, Chancellor Martok promises to repay a debt to his comrade/valet Pharh by sending a Sporak ground vehicle to Pharh's family on Ferenginar.
 In a later novel, Worlds of DS9: Ferenginar, a destitute Brunt gets a job driving a Sporak on Ferenginar...a Sporak which the owner insists was paid for by the Klingon chancellor, a claim Brunt finds dubious.

 - Discworld loves its brick jokes.
 Some play out within the same book, but some play out in later books.
 In Men at Arms, the sign on the post office has missing letters, for example "GLO M OF NI T" (instead of "gloom of night").
 In Going Postal—eighteen books later—the protagonist notices the missing letters and gets to the bottom of it.